 The building block variable ADHGTIN was calculated as [(HGHTFT53 \ 12) + (HGHTIN53)] to indicate total adult height in inches, step 2.
 Note that ADHGTIN was created for programming efficiency only and is not included in this data release.
-For cases where height in feet was 6 (HGHTFT53 = 6) and height in inches was missing (HGHTIN53 in (-7, -8, -9)), the mid-point value for height in inches (6 inches) was used in the calculation of total height in inches [ADHGTIN = (HGHTFT53 \ 12) + 6].
+For cases where height in feet was > 0 (HGHTFT53 > 0) and height in inches was missing (HGHTIN53 in (-7, -8, -9)), the mid-point value for height in inches (6 inches) was used in the calculation of total height in inches [ADHGTIN = (HGHTFT53 \ 12) + 6].
 This use of the mid-point for inches ensures that adults who have feet but not inches in height are included in the BMI calculation.
 ADHGTIN was set to Not Ascertained (-9) for all cases where adult height in feet was Refused, Don't Know, or Not Ascertained (HGHTFT53 in (-7, -8, -9)).
 Deceased persons and persons whose age was less than 18 years old were set to Inapplicable (-1) for ADHGTIN.

 The temporary variable MIDWGT was calculated to indicate the mid-point value of person's estimate of weight (WGTEST53), step 3.
-Due to the FY 2001 top-code value for adult weight, the value 400, rather than a mid-point, was assigned to MIDWGT where estimate of weight was '400 pounds or more' (WGTEST53 = 18).
+The value 400, rather than a mid-point, was assigned to MIDWGT where estimate of weight was '400 pounds or more' (WGTEST53 = 18).
 Note that MIDWGT was created for programming efficiency only and is not included in this data release.